Doing Laundry in Europe

 By Rick Steves

-I met a woman in Italy who wore her T-shirt frontward, backward, inside-out frontward, and inside-out backward, all to delay the laundry day.
-A guy in Germany showed me his take-it-into-the-tub-with-you-and-make-waves method of washing his troublesome jeans.
+I met a traveler in Italy who wore her T-shirt frontward, backward, inside-out frontward, and inside-out backward, all to delay the laundry day.
+A guy in Germany showed me his take-it-into-the-tub-with-you-and-make-waves method of washing his jeans.
 But you don't need to go to these extremes to have something presentable to wear.
-Do laundry in your hotel room, find a launderette, or splurge on full-service laundry.
+Find a launderette, splurge on full-service laundry — or do it yourself in your hotel room.

 Using a Launderette

 For a thorough washing, ask your hotel to direct you to the nearest launderette.
-In western and central Europe, nearly every neighborhood has one, but launderettes become less common as you head farther east.
+In Western Europe, nearly every neighborhood has one; east of Germany, launderettes are less common.
 It takes about an hour and $10–15 to wash and dry an average-size load.
-(Many hostels have coin-op washers and dryers or heated drying rooms.)
+(Some short-term rentals have laundry facilities, and many hostels have coin-op washers and dryers or heated drying rooms.)

 Better launderettes have coin-op soap dispensers, change machines, English instructions, and helpful attendants.
 Others are completely automated — but many of these have pictogram instructions that usually aren't too hard to parse.
 Look around for a sign listing the "last wash" time, and stick to it.
 When it's closing time, an attendant might come by to evict you, or the machines may simply stop operating.

 While the exact procedure varies, it usually includes the same steps as you'd encounter at a launderette at home.
-If you're planning on visiting a launderette, you could pack one or two small detergent boxes, although you can typically buy some at the launderette from an automated dispenser.
-The soap compartments on most washers have three reservoirs: for pre-wash, the main wash cycle (normally at the top of the washer), and fabric softener.
-(Don't put your main soap into the pre-wash compartment, or it'll be washed away before its time.)
+If you're planning on visiting a launderette, you could pack one or two small detergent boxes, although you can typically buy some at the launderette from a dispenser.
+The soap compartments on most washers have three reservoirs: for prewash, the main wash cycle (normally at the top of the washer), and fabric softener.
+(Don't put your main soap into the prewash compartment, or it'll be washed away before its time.)

 Select your cycle, either at the machine itself or at the central unit.
 Below I've listed some of the cycles you're likely to see.
-The first number is the temperature in Celsius for the first cycle (pre-wash), the second is the temperature for the second cycle (main wash), and the third is how long the whole thing lasts:
+The first number is the temperature in Celsius for the first cycle (prewash), the second is the temperature for the second cycle (main wash), and the third is how long the whole process takes:

 45° / 90° / 55 m whites (very hot)